lhypds/timer/README.md

 ## How to use

-Click the time, use numberic keys to set the time, and then press `Enter` to start the timer.
+Click the time, use numeric keys and `Backspace` key to edit the time, and then press `▶︎` or `Enter` key to start the timer.

 Shortcuts
 Use `Enter` key to start/stop the timer.